 Some other ideas for a shade container garden include:

 - Fuchsia (the color) and white help make the colors of other plants for shade container gardens look brighter.
 Use one of these colors at least once in your shade container.

 - Shade containers are often located under large trees and structures, which means that rainfall may not make it to them.
 Be sure to check if your container garden for the shade is getting enough water, even if it has rained recently.

 - Also, a container garden for the shade is more susceptible to over watering as they are not in the direct line of the drying sun.
-Be sure to check if your shade plants for containers and their need for water before giving them water.
+Be sure to check on your shade plants for containers and assess their need for water before watering.